-This section identifies the principle changes to this standard that have been incorporated since the last issue.
+This section identifies

+Committee B07 has identified the principle locations of selected changes to this standard that have been incorporated since the last issue (B 565 - 94 (2000)) that may impact its use.

-- (1) Test Method B 831 was added to the Referenced Documents and Note 3. - (2) Footnote 7 was deleted from Paragraph 5.4. - (3) 6.2 was revised to define the sharpness of the shearing edges, to redefine "interfaces" as "mating surfaces," and to state a finish for the machined tongue and clevis surfaces. - (4) 7.2 was revised to include the machined surface finish of the specimen and to insert metric dimensions.
+(1) Test Method B 831 was added to) Created 1.2 for the Referenced Documents and Note 3. values statement.

+(2) Footnote 7 was deleted from Paragraph 5.4.)
+Replaced the designation "AA" with "Ra" (Roughness average) in 6.2 and 7.2.
+(3) 6.2 was revised to define) Reordered the sharpness of the shearing edges, to redefine "interfaces" as "mating surfaces," and to state a finish for the machined tongue and elevis surfaces. procedural steps in Section 9

+(4) 7.2 was revised to include the machined surface finish of the specimen) Added Section 12 on Precision and to insert metric dimensions.
+Bias.

-- (5) 8.1 was revised to better define "smaller sizes." - (6) 9.3-The words "by direct reading on the test machine" were deleted. - (7) 10.1-The definition of "D" was changed to be what it really is: the measured diameter of the specimen. - (8) 11.1.1-"ASTM" was added to "shear test method" for clarification. - (9) Fig. 1-A metric equivalent was inserted after 0.005 in. - (10) 11.1.6 was added.
+(5) 8.1 was revised to better define "smaller sizes.")
+Replaced the word "load" with "force" throughout the standard.

+(6) 9.3-The) Replaced the words "by direct reading on "jig," "grips," and "fixture" with "device" throughout the test machine" were deleted.

+(7) 10.1-The definition of "D" was changed to be what it really is: the measured diameter of the specimen.

+(8) 11.1.1-"ASTM" was added to "shear test method" for clarification.

+(9) Fig. 1-A metric equivalent was inserted after 0.005 in.

+(10) 11.1.6 was added. standard.

-The American Society for Testing and Materials takes no position respecting the validity of any patent rights asserted in connection with any item mentioned in this standard.
+ASTM International takes no position respecting the validity of any patent rights asserted in connection with any item mentioned in this standard.
 Users of this standard are expressly advised that determination of the validity of any such patent rights, and the risk of infringement of such rights, are entirely their own responsibility.

 This standard is subject to revision at any time by the responsible technical committee and must be reviewed every five years and if not revised, either reapproved or withdrawn.
-Your comments are invited either for revision of this standard or for additional standards and should be addressed to ASTM Headquarters.
+Your comments are invited either for revision of this standard or for additional standards and should be addressed to ASTM International Headquarters.
 Your comments will receive careful consideration at a meeting of the responsible technical committee, which you may attend.
 If you feel that your comments have not received a fair hearing you should make your views known to the ASTM Committee on Standards, at the address shown below.

-This standard is copyrighted by ASTM, 100 Barr Harbor Drive, PO Box C700, West Conshohocken, PA 19428-2959, United States.
+This standard is copyrighted by ASTM International, 100 Barr Harbor Drive, PO Box C700, West Conshohocken, PA 19428-2959, United States.
 Individual reprints (single or multiple copies) of this standard may be obtained by contacting ASTM at the above address or at 610-832-9585 (phone), 610-832-9555 (fax), or service@astm.org (e-mail); or through the ASTM website (www.astm.org).